lean-mind/savvily-book-converter-python/docs/README.md

     </p>
 </div>

-## Pre-Requisites
+# Getting started

+## A note about Docker

-The easiest way to run this project is with Docker.
+The following instructions will rely on docker to run the project and generate the documents.

-If you'd rather not use it (or can't), you'll have to install Latex and some other dependencies (see [below](#latex)).
+This is by far the easiest way to interact with the project, but if you want (or need) to do it the hard way, have a look over [here](pandoc).

 ## Docker

 Get it [here](https://docs.docker.com/get-docker/)!

-# Getting started
+Remember to configure it to [start on boot](https://docs.docker.com/engine/install/linux-postinstall/#configure-docker-to-start-on-boot) and to make it [manageable](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) for non-root users.

+## Install

 Clone the repo and `cd` into it: